-If you have private student loans that are in default, you can contact your lender and see what possibilities are available to you.
-Some lenders may have options similar to the federal programs.
-As mentioned above, the time it will take for your unpaid private loan to go into default depends on the lender — but the timeframe could be relatively short, even just 120 days.
+If you have private student loans that are in default, you can contact your lender and see what possibilities are available.
+Some lenders may have hardship options similar to the federal programs.
+As mentioned, the time it will take for your unpaid private loan to go into default depends on the lender — but the timeframe could be relatively short, even just 120 days.

 Is Refinancing an Option for Defaulted Student Loans?

-If your loan is already in default, your credit score has likely decreased and will likely impact your ability to get approved for a new loan.
+If your loan is already in default, your credit score has likely decreased significantly and will likely impact your ability to get approved for a new loan.
 If you have a family member or friend who is willing to cosign the loan, however, you may be able to refinance your student loans that way.

 Another possibility for refinancing your student loans would be to rehabilitate your loans first.
 A lot of lenders might turn you down for having a defaulted loan on your credit history, but others might be willing to look past that and onto your education and income potential to approve you for a loan.